IrinaPich/weather-api/README.md

 ## Test project

-1. Install mocha
-2. Install chai
+1. Open a new terminal in project directory
-3. npm test
+2. npm test

 ## Challenges